 7. Consider What You Will do With the Photos so you Know the Look You Want.

 Hopefully the place your photos are going to after this photo session is NOT going to be on the hardrive of your computer!
 There is a blank wall in your home, I'm sure would look incredible with some beautiful imagery of your family.
 Consider this when choosing your photographer by looking at the style they shoot and the products they supply.
 Perhaps you would love to have an album to give to the family, if this is the case, a documentary style session of the birth, may not be appropriate, so instead you may pick your photographer based on their lifestyle or posed photos that would work beautifully in an album.
-Jazzy Photography provides beautiful, bespoke albums supplied by Jorgensen albums and customised wall art products by Brilliant Prints.
+Jazzy Photography provides beautiful, bespoke albums, well art and printing, made by Australian companies and are archival with over a 30 year guarantee.
 Click here for more details.

 9. Will Your Chosen Photographer Pose your Baby as You see in Pinterest or Instagram photos?